HendrickZhou/fpga_taxi/README.md

 Pretty simple piecewise function
 ### 4.display system
 display the result of our real speed(Or probably the milage, see more on the code) and fare using on-board LED.

+## Implementation files
+Core implementation codes are here: fpga_taxi/taxi/taxi.srcs/sources_1/new/*.v .
+You can actually ignore everything else but the code in this directory.